MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 codePush.allowRestart(): void;
 ```

 Reallows programmatic restarts to occur, that would've otherwise been rejected due to a previous call to `disallowRestart`.
-If `disallowRestart` was never called in the first place, then calling this method will simply result in a no-op.
+If `disallowRestart` was never called in the first place, then calling this method results in a no-op.

 If a CodePush update is currently pending, which attempted to restart the app (for example it used `InstallMode.IMMEDIATE`), but was blocked due to `disallowRestart` having been called, then calling `allowRestart` will result in an immediate restart.
 This allows the update to be applied as soon as possible, without interrupting the end user during critical workflows (for example an onboarding process).